 We love their Hefeweizen – one of the world’s best wheat beers.
 Pilz, the house lager, is outstanding as well.
 Crisp, dry, balanced.
 A delicious German pilsner that goes great with the hot Texas summer.
 For lovers of smoke, Live Oak makes an authentic grodziskie – a rare Polish smoked wheat beer – that hits all the right notes.

 Austin Beerworks is loud and bold.
-They’re passionate, vociferous brewers with a large range of beers which are all expertly brewed.
+They’re passionate, vociferous brewers with a large range of beers that are all expertly brewed.
 Flashy branding draws you in, but the quality of the product keeps you coming back.

 Fire Eagle is their flagship American IPA.
 It’s a classic.
 Light caramel malt backbone, intensely aromatic hop profile, and a crisp finish lets the 6.4% ABV elixir glide down smooth.
 Seasonal releases, like October’s Black Thunder – a dark and complex schwarzbier – can really surprise and impress.
 Delicious and precise, their whole range is worth exploring.